 Hip replacement surgery offers the hope of restored mobility to patients who suffer from deteriorating hip joints.
 Unfortunately, a negligent hip replacement procedure can leave a patient facing issues such as severe pain, infection, failure of an artificial hip joint, or the need for additional surgeries.
 These postsurgical damages may be the result of medical malpractice.

 Surgical procedures for replacing worn-out joints are becoming more common.
 Replacement hip surgery is one of the most prevalent types of orthopedic surgery.
 Ongoing stress to the hip joint where the femur attaches to the pelvic bone causes the hip bones to deteriorate.
 After several decades, the articular cartilage of the hip can wear thin, which will expose ligament to the raw bone of the femoral head.
 Hip replacement surgery is intended to replace the natural bone in order to allow the hip to regain movement.

 Orthopedic surgeons are responsible for evaluating the specific condition of each patient as well as understanding the processes required for the specific hip replacement device they implant.
 Diagnostic errors, or negligent mistakes during hip replacement surgery, can lead to severe pain, injury, or other damages to a patient.

 At Miller & Wagner, our attorneys investigate damage claims for hip replacement surgery errors and offer a free initial consultation to discuss your case.
-With offices in Eugene and Portland, our lawyers represent plaintiffs injured by medical negligence throughout Oregon and Southwest Washington.
+With offices in Pacific City and Portland, our lawyers represent plaintiffs injured by medical negligence throughout Oregon and Southwest Washington.

 Failed Hip Replacement Surgery in Oregon and Southwest Washington